-How connections in the brain must change to form memories could help to develop artificial cognitive computersNovember 7th, 2012 in Neuroscience /
+How connections in the brain must change to form memories could help to develop artificial cognitive computersNovember 7, 2012 in Medicine & Health / Neuroscience

 Exactly how memories are stored and accessed in the brain is unclear.
 Neuroscientists, however, do know that a primitive structure buried in the center of the brain, called the hippocampus, is a pivotal region of memory formation.
 Here, changes in the strengths of connections between neurons, which are called synapses, are the basis for memory formation.
 Networks of neurons linking up in the hippocampus are likely to encode specific memories.